Factorization, Supersymmetry, Coherent States and Classical Trajectories: A Toy Model

 If one introduces $u = q^n \ \exp{(x_1 q^2 - \frac{1}{6} x_1^2 q^4)}$ and $dv = \exp{(2\beta \ q)}dq$, one gets

 These relations are exact.
 They apply to small as well as to large values of $\beta$.
-They can be used in the following way.
+They could be used in the following way.
 For a given value of $\beta$, one computes numerically $J_0, J_1$ and $J_2$.
-All the others are then obtained by the preceding recursion formulas.\\
+All the others are then obtained by the preceding recursion formulas.\\ One can now use the relation between $J_n$ and $J_0$.
+For example, one gets

+It should be noted that only the dominant term in the polynomial expression is relevant.
+This is justified by the fact that the contribution coming from the coefficients $A$ and $B$ in \eqref{eqa17} are ignored when computing the dominant term.
+This approach, which gives analytical formulas, will be used later in the computation of the time scale where the classical solution begins separating from the mean value of the position operator for the coherent states studied here.\\

-Finally, we use the mean value of the position operator given in Eq.\eqref{eq28}.
-We first write explicitly the relation contained in Eq.\eqref{eq29}
+Finally, we use the mean value of the position operator given in \eqref{eq28}.
+We first write explicitly the relation contained in \eqref{eq29}